nguyenanhtuan1102/fashion-item-image-classification/README.md

 This section involves several data preparation steps:
 - Normalization:
-    - Converts the image data from unsigned integers (0-255) to floating-point values (0-1) using astype(np.float32) and division by 255.
+    - Converts the image data from unsigned integers (0-255) to floating-point values (0-1) using ```astype(np.float32)``` and division by 255.
 This normalization helps improve the training process.
 - Adding Channel Dimension:
     - Reshapes the data to add a channel dimension (typically representing colors in RGB images) even though the Fashion-MNIST dataset is grayscale.
 This is achieved using np.expand_dims(axis=-1).
 - One-Hot Encoding:
-    - Converts the class labels (integers representing categories) into one-hot encoded vectors using keras.utils.to_categorical.
-This is necessary because the model uses categorical crossentropy loss, which assumes the labels are probability distributions.
+    - Converts the class labels (integers representing categories) into one-hot encoded vectors using ```keras.utils.to_categorical```.
+This is necessary because the model uses ```categorical-crossentropy``` loss, which assumes the labels are probability distributions.

 ``` bash
 # Encoding dataset